pchemguy/SQLiteC-for-VBA/Project Overview.md

 The main project file hosting this VBA project is the *SQLiteCAdoReflectVBAdev.xls* Excel Workbook located in the repository root.
 The repo also contains three directories.
 The *Project* directory contains all project code modules exported by running the *ProjectUtilsSnippets.ProjectFilesExport* macro from the *Common/Project Utils* virtual project folder.
 The *Assets* directory hosts documentation figures.
 Finally, the *Library* directory is for package-specific files.

 Each package should host its files in a subdirectory under *Library*.
 This way, packages with all their supporting files can be added to other projects easily.
-For example, the *DllManager* subdirectory contains custom-build SQLite binaries (both x32 and x64).
+For example, the *DllTools* subdirectory contains custom-build SQLite binaries (both x32 and x64).
 Several DLL Manager tests use these binaries as test fixtures.
 Similarly, *SQLiteCAdo* holds a demo database and various files used by tests, demos, and examples.

 ### Supporting tools